star-juniors/star-juniors.github.io/how-tos/ssh_agent.md

   - Where *\[file ...\]* is any private key file you want to load into the agent and then type your password into the prompt
   - If no file name is provided, then an attempt is made to load the default files, otherwise the named private key file will be loaded.
 You will be prompted for the pass phrase for the private key file.

-Windows 10 running subsystem for Linux (WSL) version 1
+Windows 10 running subsystem for Linux (WSL2)
 -------------------------------------------------------

 Ref:[Source](https://unix.stackexchange.com/questions/132065/how-do-i-get-ssh-agent-to-work-in-all-terminals)